 Phrase Mode accesses instructional material about Breakdowns of each phrase's components, commentary on its

-These notes are meant as a starter toolkit, for your initial work with the Japanese texts we'll be studying.
+The notes add up to a starter kit of analytic tools for opening up the Japanese texts we'll be studying.
 They should help serve as a bridge to studying the texts on your own, with modern translations, dictionaries, and other reference works of your choosing.

-The romanized transcription used here mimics kana spelling of the time, so in a variety of syllables the accepted classical pronunciation cannot be had by simply reading with today's sound values.
-For both the old kana spelling (旧仮名遣い
+The romanized transcription used in these notes follows kana spelling of the time, so in a variety of syllables the accepted classical pronunciation cannot be had by simply reading with today's sound values.
+For both, you need to know the old kana spelling (旧仮名遣い kyuu kanazukai).

 Asterisks refer to non-attested but hypothesized or reconstructed forms.
 "X < Y" means "X derives from Y," i.e. Y in some way formed the basis for the newer item X.